Football in the Basque Country: Early years

-Interest in the sport continued to grow among the local citizens, who began to practice it, and they even went as far as to challenge the British team in 1894 to a match at Lamiako, and naturally, the much advanced British won by a resounding score (0–5), but the result did not discourage the enthusiastic locals who were quick to play another match as the sport was sparking high interest in the area.
-In fact, shortly after the match, some young people from the Gimnásio Zamacois in Bilbao, began to play football games in Lamiako, and in 1898, seven football enthusiasts belonging to the Zamacois gym founded Athletic Club.
-Two years later, Carlos Castellanos and his brother Manuel, together with a group of young Bilbainos from the upper class who had studied in England and learned about football there, founded the Bilbao Football Club (not related with the Bilbao club that existed in 1892–93, formed by the British) on 30 November 1900 in the Biscayan neighborhood of Algorta.
-Among them was Santiago Martínez de las Rivas, the son of José Martínez Rivas, the owner of the Nervión Shipyards.
+Interest in the sport continued to grow among the local citizens, who began to practice it, and they even went as far as to challenge the British workers in 1894 to a match at Lamiako, and naturally, the much advanced British won by a resounding score (0–5), but the result did not discourage the local population who were quick to play another match as the sport was sparking high interest in the area.
+Likewise, between 1894 and 1895, the Lamiako facilities experienced spectacular growth in terms of meetings, which were usually contested on Sunday mornings by the British, but increasingly against the locals as well.
+In 1896, a group of young Bilbainos from the upper class, who had learned about football while studying in England, began playing football informally in the sandy areas where the Paseo de Zugazarte stands today, and two of them, Carlos Castellanos, who is said to have been the first Spaniard to bring a ball and boots to the Iberian Peninsula, and his brother Manuel, realized the convenience of becoming a club.
+With the disappearance of the Bilbao FC that existed in 1892–93, the most logical name for a new football club founded in Bilbao (Bilbao Football Club) was now available again, so they took it.
+Among them were the Arana brothers (José Antonio and Luis) Santiago Martínez de las Rivas, the son of José María Martínez de las Rivas, the owner of the Nervión Shipyards.